 Restart the setup process: Once you’ve restarted the Jellyfin server, you can revisit the HTTP://127.0.0.1:8096 and restart the setup process.

-After installing Jellyfin on your Linux Mint system, it is important to set up the necessary permissions for the media server to access and read your media directories.
-This can be done using the setfacl command, which provides more detailed control over access compared to the chown and chgrp commands.
+After installing Jellyfin on your Linux Mint system, setting up the permissions for the media server to access and read your media directories is essential.
+Use the setfacl command, which offers more detailed access control than the chown and chgrp commands.

 sudo apt install acl